Logo of Lions Ground.

 Moreover, critics suggest that even in cases where prostitution is entered into voluntarily, it can still have harmful effects on the individual involved.
 They argue that the sex trade can lead to physical harm, emotional distress, and social stigma for those involved.
 In this sense, the ‘seller’ in the transaction may indeed be a victim.

 The debate also extends to the wider societal impacts of prostitution.
-Some argue that the normalization of buying sexual services can lead to broader societal harms, such as the commodification of bodies and increased rates of sexual exploitation and human trafficking.
+Some argue that the normalization of buying sexual services can lead to broader societal harms, such as the commodification of bodies and increased rates of sexual exploitation and .
 In this view, even if individual acts of prostitution might seem victimless, the wider practice may not be.

 In conclusion, the classification of prostitution as a victimless crime remains deeply contested.
 Perspectives differ widely based on the emphasis placed on individual consent, the conditions under which people enter prostitution, the personal and societal effects of the sex trade, and the potential for exploitation and harm.
 The discussion is complex, reflecting the complicated realities of the world’s ‘oldest profession.’